-The second major use is to see copper metal build up inside the bore.
+The second major use of a rifle borescope is to see copper metal build up inside the bore.
 Bullets shed copper molecules when fired from heat and friction.
 It will build up on the steel bore over many shots.
 Too much copper will give poor accuracy when shooting.
 The Teslong can verify how well copper is removed.
 Many new shooters are discovering they are not cleaning their guns properly.

 Over many shots too much metal burned away will produce poor rifle accuracy.
-The Teslong can tell an experienced shooter how much life might be left in a barrel.
+The Teslong borescope can tell an experienced shooter how much life might be left in a barrel.
 When buying a used rifle, a proper selling price can be established based on how much erosion can be seen.

 The Teslong borescope can see any manufacturing flaws in a new unfired gun barrel, and to help determine why a new rifle may shoot with poor accuracy.